 Norton’s Sailing School is an ASA certified Sailing School.
 ASA (American Sailing Association) it the oldest and the best sailing curriculum available.
 ASA credentials are recognized worldwide, so the skills you obtain through our fully sanctioned sailing classes will allow you to charter a sailboat with Norton Yachts or any other charter company in the world.
 Norton’s Sailing School also provides students with top notch sailing instructors who love the water and think the Bay is the best classroom.
 We believe that students learn best when 90% of the instruction is on the water.
 Our instruction is comprehensive, yet relaxed because we want our students to have fun while learning to sail!

-Passion Yachts teaches on new modern Hunter sailboats with outboard/inboard power and tiller/wheel steering.
-Boat sizes range from 22 to 34 feet.
-See the complete Passion Yachts Fleet here.
+Passion Yachts teaches on modern Beneteau, Jeanneau, and Hunter sailboats on the Columbia River and throughout the San Juan Islands.
+Boat sizes range from 22 to 45 feet.
 Passion Yachts will even teach students on their own boat if it is properly equipped.
-“Hands-on instruction” is paramount in Basic Sailing to Bareboat Cruising.
+“Hands-on instruction” is paramount in Basic Sailing through Advanced Coastal Cruising.
 We believe that students learn best when 60%-90% of the instruction is on the water.
-Our instruction is comprehensive, yet relaxed!
-We want sailors to have fun while they are learning.
-ASA 104 Bareboat Columbia River Bar Crossing.
-We do a 4 day trip down the … Continue reading Passion Yachts→

 We own three boats, a Cal 22, a Hunter 28, and a new Beneteau Oceanis 41 for our 104 and 106 classes.
 Our beginning courses are taught over three days in the peaceful Chester River just off the Chesapeake Bay.
 For our 104 class we explore the calm rural anchorage areas of the Eastern Shore and visit Annapolis.
 Our 106 class does a Delmarva circumnavigation of approximately 450-500 nm with lots of night and ocean sailing experience.